buildpacks/docs/content/docs/reference/buildpack-api.md

 +++

 This specification defines the interface between a buildpack and the environment that runs it.
+This API will be used by buildpack authors.

 A buildpack contains two executables:

 * `bin/detect`
 * `bin/build`

-These executables can be shell scripts written in a languages like Bash, or they can be executables compiled from a language like Go.
+These executables can be shell scripts written in a language like Bash or they can be executables compiled from a language like Go.

 ## `bin/detect`